guildai/guildai/examples/separating-inputs-and-outputs/TEST.md

 | [downstream.py](downstream.py)   | Implementation of downstream operation can overwrite an upstream model                      |
 | [downstream2.py](downstream2.py) | Implementation of downstream operation that formally differentiates input and output models |

+To run the tests in this document, change to this directory and run:

+    guild check -nt TEST.md

 ## Setup

 The runs generated below are written to a temporary directory.